MM120-i/MOSS-Shell/README.md

 This layer is fully decoupled from the core shell, preserving the clean architecture while providing a richer user experience.

-### **AI Voice Command Integration (Upcoming)**

-This optional layer will allow users to:

-- speak natural‑language instructions
-- have them translated into safe, validated shell commands
-- execute them through the MOSS engine
-- receive spoken or textual feedback

-The design keeps the AI system **outside** the core shell.

 ## Tech Stack
 | Category                | Technology |
 |---------------------|-------|